A note on the composition product of symmetric sequences: Composition of symmetric sequences

-\begin{remark} From now on, we fix a symmetric monoidal structure $\smsh$ with unit object $S$ on the category $\cat{C}$.
+\begin{remark} For the remainder of this section, we fix a symmetric monoidal structure $\smsh$ with unit object $S$ on the category $\cat{C}$.
 The symmetry and associativity isomorphisms for the monoidal product $\smsh$ allow us to write expressions such as

 without caring about parentheses or ordering of the factors.
-These expressions contain an implicit choice of ordering and bracketing with different choices related by the appropriate isomorphisms.

-We assume throughout this paper that the underlying category $\cat{C}$ has all finite coproducts (and, when we talk about the dual case of cooperads, all finite products).
-In particular $\cat{C}$ has an initial object which we will denote by $0$. \end{remark}
+We also assume throughout this paper that the underlying category $\cat{C}$ has all colimits (and, when we refer to the opposite category $\cat{C}^{op}$, we assume that $\cat{C}$ has all limits). \end{remark}

-\begin{definition} The \emph{composition product} of the symmetric sequences $F$ and $G$ is the symmetric sequence given on the nonempty finite set $A$ by the formula:

-The coproduct is taken over all \emph{unordered} partitions of $A$ into nonempty subsets.
-For the sake of writing this formula in a legible manner, we have called the pieces of such a partition $A_1, \dots, A_r$ but we stress that the indexing set $J$ has no particular order associated to it.
-For example, if $A$ has two elements, there will be two partitions over which to take the coproduct: the partition into singletons, and the partition into one subset, namely $A$ itself. \end{definition}
+\begin{remark} In this paper we focus on the composition product for \emph{symmetric} sequences and our application is to \emph{symmetric} operads.
+It seems likely that there are corresponding results for non-symmetric sequences in an arbitrary braided (not necessarily symmetric) monoidal category $\cat{C}$.
+This would provide a simplicial bar construction for non-symmetric operads in the case that the monoidal structure on $\cat{C}$ is not closed. \end{remark}